 The Association has taken the view that the focus on the existing stock will increase, particularly with regard to energy efficiency and limitations on carbon dioxide omissions.
-At present, the expectations on the housing association sector remain unclear.
-However, we have a strong commitment to address these issues, and future budgets will need to be set to enable investment in such measures.
+We have a strong commitment to address these issues, and future budgets will need to be set to enable investment in such measures.
 Additionally, we recognise there is an obligation to our residents to improve environmental standards in our stock and reduce the potential for fuel poverty.
 With this in mind, the Association will look to balance future investment in renewable technologies to ensure the benefits are passed on to existing residents as well as those occupying new developments.